 Divorce is the process of legally dissolving a marriage.
 The process of getting divorce is laid out in the state statute and the local county rules.
 There are several paths a divorce can follow leading to the entry of a final divorce decree, and which path you must pursue depends on the facts of your case.
-The time and expense associated with getting divorce is difficult to determine without discussing the facts of your case with an attorney, but a divorce could be concluded in as little four months or could take several years.
+The time and expense associated with getting divorced is difficult to determine without discussing the facts of your case with an attorney, but a divorce could be concluded in as little four months or could take several years.

 Who is at Fault?